The 5th (Northumberland Fusiliers)

 Feb 1900 The 5th Battalion arrived from England.
 It had a strength of 560 men.
 The men were quartered at Polverista.

-- 27 April Bdms J Fraser aged 33 years, died at Cottonera.
+- 27 Apr Bdms J Fraser aged 33 years, died at Cottonera and buried in Rinella Military Cemetery.

-- 22 June Alice Rosina Katy Walton aged 2 months, daughter of CSgt died at Cottonera.
+- 22 June Alice Rosina Katy Walton aged 2 months, daughter of CSgt died at Cottonera and buried in Rinella Military Cemetery.

 1901 5th/Northumberland Fusiliers